Dong Hyun Kim: Ultimate Fighting Championship

 Kim faced Paulo Thiago on November 10, 2012, at UFC on Fuel TV 6.
 He dominated Thiago on the ground for all three rounds, ending the bout with a wild display of ground and pound reminiscent of Kazushi Sakuraba.
 He won via unanimous decision (30–26, 30–27, and 30–27).

 Kim fought Siyar Bahadurzada on March 3, 2013, at UFC on Fuel TV 8.
-He earned a unanimous decision victory.
+He earned a unanimous victory.

 Kim then faced Erick Silva on October 9, 2013, at UFC Fight Night 29.
 He won via knockout at 3:01 of the second round, earning him his first Knockout of the Night bonus award.
 Later on October 30, 2013, Kim signed a four fight extension with the UFC.

 Kim faced John Hathaway on March 1, 2014, at The Ultimate Fighter: China Finale.
 Kim defeated Hathaway via third-round knockout, earning him his first Performance of the Night honors.

 Kim was expected to face Hector Lombard on August 23, 2014, at UFC Fight Night 48.
 However, Lombard pulled out of the bout and was replaced by Tyron Woodley.
 Kim lost the fight via TKO in the first round.

 Kim faced Josh Burkman on May 23, 2015, at UFC 187.
 Kim won the fight via submission in the third round.

 Kim was expected to face Jorge Masvidal on November 28, 2015, at UFC Fight Night 79.
 However, on November 14, it was announced that Masvidal would instead face Benson Henderson at the event after his scheduled opponent Thiago Alves pulled out of their fight.
 Kim instead faced Dominic Waters.
 Kim won the fight via technical knockout in the first round.

 Kim was expected to face Neil Magny on August 20, 2016, at UFC 202.
-However, Kim was removed from the fight on July 12 and was replaced by Lorenz Larkin.
+However, Kim was removed from the fight on July 12 and replaced by Lorenz Larkin.

 Kim was expected to face Gunnar Nelson on November 19, 2016, at UFC Fight Night 99.
-However, on October 21, it was announced that Nelson pulled out due to an injury and the fight was off.
-In turn, Kim was removed from the card and will be rescheduled for a future event.
+However, on October 21, it was announced that Nelson had pulled out due to an injury and the fight was off.
+In turn, Kim was removed from the card and was expected to be rescheduled for a future event.

-Kim faced Tarec Saffiedine on December 30, 2016, at UFC 207.
-Kim was awarded a split decision victory.
+Kim next faced Tarec Saffiedine on December 30, 2016, at UFC 207.
+He was awarded a victory by split decision.

 Kim faced Colby Covington on June 17, 2017, at UFC Fight Night 111.
 He lost the fight by unanimous decision.

-Since the time of his last fight, Kim retired from MMA.
+After that, Kim retired from MMA.